xiaofanc/Movie-Recommendation-AWS/README.md

-# Movie Recommmendation with Spark
+# Movie Recommmendation with Spark and AWS
 ## Introduction

-The project uses datasets (ml-latest) including 5-star rating and free-text tagging activity from [MovieLens](https://grouplens.org/datasets/movielens/latest/), a movie recommendation service.
+The project uses datasets (ml-latest-small) including 5-star rating and free-text tagging activity from [MovieLens](https://grouplens.org/datasets/movielens/latest/), a movie recommendation service.
+It contains 100836 ratings and 3683 tag applications across 9742 movies.
+These data were created by 610 users between March 29, 1996 and September 24, 2018.
+This dataset was generated on September 26, 2018.

 The complete dataset contains 27753444 ratings and 1108997 tag applications across 58098 movies.
-These data were created by 283228 users between January 09, 1995 and September 26, 2018.
+Data were created by 283228 users between January 09, 1995 and September 26, 2018.
 This dataset was generated on September 26, 2018.

 The Project is to build an ETL pipeline that extracts data from S3, processes them using Spark, stages them in Redshift, and transforms data into a set of dimensional tables.